mikethiessen/hockey-podcast/config/podcast-guidelines.md

 - **Conversational**, not scripted-sounding.
 Natural interruptions and reactions are encouraged.
 - **Funny but not mean-spirited.** Players are real people.
 Ribbing is fine; mockery is not.
 - **The ASHL no-contact rule is a recurring joke** via Gord — see `hosts.md` for the running gag.
-It should come up when tonight's game naturally opens the door for it, up to 1-2 times per episode at most.
+It should come up when tonight's game naturally opens the door for it.
 It's fine for an episode to not use it at all if nothing calls for it.
 - **Casey occasionally mispronounces or misremembers something** that Gord corrects grumpily — only when it arises naturally in the flow of a segment, not forced into every episode.
 - **Gord's grudging-compliment beat** is one of the optional Recurring Bits in `recurring-bits.md` ("Gord's Grudging Compliment") — use it when it fits the data, same as any other bit from that bank, not as a mandatory once-per-episode beat.